Para-athletics

-Para-athletics is the sport of athletics practised by people with a disability as a parasport.
+Para-athletics is the sport of athletics practiced by people with a disability as a parasport.
 The athletics events within the parasport are mostly the same as those available to able-bodied people, with two major exceptions in wheelchair racing and the club throw, which are specific to the division.
+Certain able-bodied events are rarely contested as para-athletic events outside deaf sport; pole vault, triple jump, hammer (of which the club throw is sometimes considered the para-athletic equivalent) and the three hurdling events.
 The sport is known by various names, including disability athletics, disabled track and field and Paralympic athletics.
 Top-level competitors may be called elite athletes with disability.